Japanese language: Vocabulary

 There are also a great number of words of mimetic origin in Japanese, with Japanese having a rich collection of sound symbolism, both onomatopoeia for physical sounds, and more abstract words.
 A small number of words have come into Japanese from the Ainu language.
 Tonakai (reindeer), rakko (sea otter) and shishamo (smelt, a type of fish) are well-known examples of words of Ainu origin.

 Words of different origins occupy different registers in Japanese.
 Like Latin-derived words in English, kango words are typically perceived as somewhat formal or academic compared to equivalent Yamato words.
 Indeed, it is generally fair to say that an English word derived from Latin/French roots typically corresponds to a Sino-Japanese word in Japanese, whereas an Anglo-Saxon word would best be translated by a Yamato equivalent.

 Incorporating vocabulary from European languages, gairaigo, began with borrowings from Portuguese in the 16th century, followed by words from Dutch during Japan's long isolation of the Edo period.
-With the Meiji Restoration and the reopening of Japan in the 19th century, borrowing occurred from German, French, and English.
+With the Meiji Restoration and the reopening of Japan in the 19th century, words were borrowed from German, French, and English.
 Today most borrowings are from English.

-In the Meiji era, the Japanese also coined many neologisms using Chinese roots and morphology to translate European concepts; these are known as wasei kango (Japanese-made Chinese words).
+In the Meiji era, the Japanese also coined many neologisms using Chinese roots and morphology to translate European concepts; these are known as wasei-kango (Japanese-made Chinese words).
 Many of these were then imported into Chinese, Korean, and Vietnamese via their kanji in the late 19th and early 20th centuries.
 For example, "politics" (政治, seiji), and "chemistry" (化学, kagaku) are words derived from Chinese roots that were first created and used by the Japanese, and only later borrowed into Chinese and other East Asian languages.
 As a result, Japanese, Chinese, Korean, and Vietnamese share a large common corpus of vocabulary in the same way many Greek- and Latin-derived words – both inherited or borrowed into European languages, or modern coinages from Greek or Latin roots – are shared among modern European languages – see classical compound.